qijinshe/nimo-markdown-cv/index.md

 ### **Project 1: Reaching-and-grasping planning with the Dexterous Hand** `Octorber 2020 - January 2022` <br>
 Advised by Prof. Ruizhen Hu, Prof. Hui Huang, Prof. Kai Xu  `Visual Computing Research Center, Shenzhen Universit`<br>
 _Project Leader_ <br>
-* transfered a prototype thought into a clear,specific and feasible method and implemented it.
+* transfered a prototype thought into a clear and specific problem.
+* designed a customized RL-based approach well utilized the characteristics of the problem
+* built the whole system, from the main approach to the grasp simulator.
 * analysed and evaluated the method under the guidance of advisors.

 ### **Project 2: Online 3D Bin Packing Problem** `August 2019 - October 2020`<br>